capirossij/capirossij.github.io/index.md

 *I am working on Data Architecture in the way of Data@scale for Analytics, Artificial Intelligence purposes and other Transformation businesses cases.*
-*I am doing researches in knowledge graphs espcially applied to enterprise modeeling, using RDF and semantic web and NLP as well.*
+*I am leading researches in Contexts management for AI use cases at scale*
-*Incidentally, I am managing UNEXX company, I am also VP Communiaction at DAMA France, Teacher at Paris1 Sorbonne university, and Certified IS Auditor.*
+*Incidentally, I am managing UNEXX company, I am also Preseident at DAMA-France non profit organisation, Teacher at Pantheon-Sorbonne university, and certified as IS Auditor and TOGAF Enterprise architect.*

 ### Enterprise modelling
 Work in progress ==> [Enterprise ontology](https://webprotege.stanford.edu/#projects/367c9619-d001-4dc2-b823-4064d9db8503/sharing)